Leo4j/JRecon/README.md

 iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/Leo4j/JRecon/main/Invoke-JRecon.ps1')
 ```

-Specify the Commercial Version PingCastle URL (or it will download the free version)
+Specify the Commercial Version PingCastle URL or Key (or it will download and use the free version)
 ```
 Invoke-JRecon -PingCastleURL <URL>
 ```